tirupathirao2726/candidate-application-platform/README.md

 ### steps to run project
 1) Install node >=18
-1) Navigate to project root directory
+2) Navigate to project root directory & open terminal
+3) run the following commands one by one in terminal
-2) npm install
+  1) npm install
-4) npm start
+  2) npm start
-5) paste the url in browser http://localhost:3000
+4) paste the url in browser http://localhost:3000
-6) Now able to see running project
+5) Now able to see running project

 ## Available Scripts